The KZG/Kate Polynomial Commitment Scheme

 $C_{f’} \cdot (a-z’) \stackrel {?}{=} F’ - v’$

-Verifier sends a random $r \in \mathbb F_p$ & Prover uses it to combine the above 2 equatons in a linearly independent way so that they can be tested together.
-This trick is explained here
+Verifier sends a random $r \in \mathbb F_p$, and Prover uses it to combine the above 2 equatons in a linearly independent way so that they can be tested together.
+This trick is explained here.

 $C_f(a-z) + r\cdot C_{f’}\cdot (a-z’) \stackrel {?}{=} F + rF’ - v - rv’$